qingmulanyun/toy-robot-simulator/README.md

 # toy-robot-simulator

-Implementation for toy robot test by ruby. \n
+Implementation for toy robot test by ruby.

 Test with rspec.

-Overveiw
+Overveiw :
   I think there are 4 main objects to solve this problem.
    robot: A class storing current positon info of itself.
    table: A class storing the table info.
 (5X5 units)